lalitha-2004-tech/AUTOMATED-REPORT-GENERATION-/README.md

 *MENTOR*: NEELA SANTHOSH

+*DESCRIPTION*:

+*NAME OF THE PROJECT*: AUTOMATED REPORT GENERATION.

-## Here I have performed a task regarding Automated report generation using python.
-For writing this code, I used Visual studio for editing purpose.Automated report generation with python involves using scripts to create reports from data sources without manual intervention.
+Automated report generation with python involves using scripts to create reports from data sources without manual intervention.
 This often includes extracting data or reads the data from a file, analyzes it and generates a formatted PDF report.
 Here is a breakdown of the process and tools involved:

  core steps:
  1. Data Extraction: Fetching data from various sources like files like csv, excel.